Get all the latest Airbnb data for Uruguay

 What's the average and median nightly price on Airbnb in Uruguay in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Uruguay.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Uruguay.

 How much do nightly prices vary by neighborhood in Uruguay in 2026?